- User Since

 You can also support multiple regions by copying the uploaded AMI using aws ec2 copy-image if you like.

-I left a comment suggesting improvement to by using awss own --query flag to extract the output instead of filtering through jq (thus reducing the need for yet another tool).
+I left comments suggesting improvement by using awss own --query flag to extract the output instead of filtering through jq (thus reducing the need for yet another tool).

 I gave instructions in the comment as much as I can without testing the specific command.